ericchapman/c_st_malloc/README.md

-# Static Malloc
+# Static Objects

-*st_malloc* is a lightweight C library intended to allow low level C programs to have some malloc/free capabilities using a statically allocated buffer.
+ST Objects is a lightweight C library intended to allow low level C programs to have some malloc/free capabilities using a statically allocated buffer.
 The limitation is that *free* is called globally on **all** allocated values instead of each individual value.